mslinn/quill-cache/README.md

 The database contexts `MysqlAsyncCtx` and `PostgresAsyncCtx` have already been written in anticipation of async support.

 ### Working with DAOs

+Each DAO needs the following functions defined:

+  1. `_findAll`     &ndash; Quill query foundation - Encapsulates the Quill query that returns all instances of the case class from the database
+  1. `__deleteById` &ndash; Encapsulates the Quill query that deletes the instance of the case class with the given `Id` from the database
+  1. `_findById`    &ndash; Encapsulates the Quill query that optionally returns the instance of the case class from the database with the given
+                            `Id`, or `None` if not found.
+  1. `_insert`      &ndash; Encapsulates the Quill query that inserts the given instance of the case class into the database, and returns the case class as it was stored, including any auto-increment fields.
+  1. `_update`      &ndash; Encapsulates the Quill query that updates the given instance of the case class into the database, and returns the entity.
+                            Throws an Exception if the case class was not previously persisted.

 See the unit tests for further examples of how to use this library.